-Yet from 2011 to 2015, just such extreme circumstances have emerged.
+Yet from 2011 to 2016, just such extreme circumstances have emerged.
 A series of self-induced crises in economic policy, driven by fundamental conflicts over long-term budget policy, has led commentators to question some of the seemingly fixed and intractable features of the political system.
 The unprecedented levels of partisan conflict in the legislative process, the increasingly routine resort to filibusters in the Senate, and the tendency toward partisan deadlock and inaction have particularly alarmed analysts, not to mention the public.
 In 2015, the extreme-conservative Tea Party faction among House Republicans raised questions about the power of the speaker of the House to control the agenda.
+Both Democratic and Republican Senate majorities have discussed abolishing or severely curtailing the Senate filibuster - a major change that could be accomplished by a simple-majority vote only at the beginning of a new Congress.

 Institutional Reform Score: 4 The U.S. government is exceptionally resistant to constructive institutional reform.
 There are several major sources of rigidity.
 First, the requirements for amending the constitution to change core institutions are virtually impossible to meet.
 Second, statutory institutional change requires agreement between the president, the Senate, and the House, all of which may have conflicting interests on institutional matters.
 Third, the committee system in Congress gives members significant personal career stakes in the existing division of jurisdictions, a barrier to change not only in congressional committees themselves but in the organization of the executive-branch agencies that the committees oversee.
 Fourth, the Senate operates with a supermajority requirement (the requirement of 60 votes, a three-fifths majority, to invoke "cloture" and end a filibuster), and changes in Senate procedures themselves are normally subject to the same procedures.
-Fifth, as was the case during 2015, the president and Congress often represent different political parties with competing institutional interests, and one party is highly inclined to obstruct the other.
+Fifth, as was the case from 2011 to 2016, the president and Congress often represent different political parties with competing institutional interests, and one party is highly inclined to obstruct the other.